ziyi22/tp/docs/UserGuide.md

 * The order of the keywords do not matter. e.g. `report submit` will match `submit report`
 * Only the task name is searched.
 * Partial words will be matched e.g. `report` will match `reports`

+### Filtering employees by efficiency: `filter_efficiency`

+Filters employees with efficiency less than or equals to a given threshold.

+Format: `filter_efficiency THRESHOLD`

+* The threshold **must be an integer in the range 0 to 100**.

+Examples:
+* `filter_efficiency 30` returns employees with efficiency 0 to 30.

 ### Clearing all entries : `clear`